 Affiliated with the Ministry of Health of São Paulo, is one of the largest biomedical research centers in the world, accounting for more than 93% of serums and vaccines produced in Brazil, among them diphtheria, tetanus, pertussis, hepatitis B and seasonal influenza and H1N1.

-The institute is world-renowned for its collection of poisonous snakes, including its 407 varieties of cobra, as well as lizards, spiders, and other unpleasant creepers.
+The institute is world-renowned for its collection of venomous snakes, including its 407 varieties of pit viper, rattlesnake , elapids (cobras) , mamba and colubrid species as well as lizards (including venemous species such as the gila monster), spiders, scorpions and amphibians such as poison dart frogs.
 Producing vaccines and sera for prophylactic and curative.
 Conducts scientific missions at home and abroad through the World Organization and Pan American Health Organization, Unicef and the UN.
-Cooperates in fighting epidemic outbreaks with agencies of the Department of Health and Ministry of Health, National Institute of Health, U.S., Bill & Melinda Foundation, Bill Gates' foundation dedicated to research and community action in health.
+Cooperates in fighting epidemic outbreaks with agencies of the Department of Health and Ministry of Health, National Institute of Health, U.S., Bill & Melinda Foundation, Bill Gates’ foundation dedicated to research and community action in health.

-In addition to the serpentarium, which consists of concrete snake-filled pits, there is also a historical museum with information about the museum's founder Dr. Vital Brasil, a biological museum, and a museum of microbiology.
+In addition to the serpentarium, which consists of terrariums and spacious outdoor concrete snake-filled enclosures , there is also a historical museum with information about the museum’s founder Dr. Vital Brasil, a biological museum, and a museum of microbiology.

 Close to Butantã metro station (on the yellow line).

 The deadly Jararaca pit vipers kept in the first of the three outdoor snake enclosures can be hard to see for much of the day.
 If you are keen to see them in all their sinister serpentine beauty check out the enclosure just before sunset when they begin to become much more lively.
 You won't be disappointed.